 The California Governor’s Office of Emergency Services (CalOES), in coordination with Los Angeles County Public Works, will provide Woolsey Fire debris removal at no cost to property owners.

 The removal of non-hazardous fire debris is at no direct cost, but property owners must opt-in to the program by submitting a completed Right of Entry (ROE) form.
 The form provides consent for debris removal teams to access a property.
-The deadline to submit the ROE application is December 31, 2018
+The deadline to submit the ROE application has been extended until February 15, 2019

 Property owners are encouraged to contact their homeowner’s insurance companies, as any insurance proceeds will be dedicated to off-set costs.